2008 Georgian presidential election: Background

-The pre-election period in Georgia was also marked with the rising tension in breakaway Abkhazia.
+The pre-election period in Georgia was also marked with rising tensions in breakaway Abkhazia.
 Early in January 2008, the Georgian media reported attacks on ethnic Georgians in the Gali district controlled by the de facto Abkhaz administration.
 The reports said that the Georgians living in Abkhazia were being intimidated by local Abkhaz officials to prevent them from participating in Georgia's presidential election.
 At least seven houses owned by ethnic Georgians were destroyed by fire.
 Although Abkhaz officials rejected the accusations, the acting Georgian president Nino Burjanadze warned that attempts were being made to add conflict on the eve of the election.

 Candidates

 Badri Patarkatsishvili, a business oligarch who made a fortune in Russia, announced he would be a candidate on 10 November 2007.
-The government of Georgia accused Patarkatsishvili of plotting a Russia-backed coup against Saakashvili.
-The opposition parties stated they would nominate a single candidate for the election, that would have a "great chance of winning the election."
+The opposition parties stated they would nominate a single candidate, who would have a "great chance of winning the election."
 The nominee would not be Patarkatsishvili, former Defence Minister Irakli Okruashvili or the activist Tina Khidasheli.
 On November 12, the opposition parties nominated MP Levan Gachechiladze, a leader of the 2007 Georgian demonstrations, as their common candidate.
 The Georgian Labour Party supported its leader Shalva Natelashvili as a candidate instead of Gachechiladze, and the New Right nominated MP Davit Gamkrelidze as their candidate.

 Saakashvili was nominated as his party's candidate on 23 November.

 Twenty-two citizens of Georgia expressed willingness to run in the elections.
 According to the Georgian election code each of them had to submit at least 50,000 signatures of supporters in order to be registered by the Central Election Commission as official candidates.

 In total, thirteen candidates submitted signatures, but only seven were recognized by the Central Election Commission (CEC) as eligible to run for the presidency: